 In August 2011, we entered into an equity distribution agreement with a financial institution, as sales agent.
-The agreement provides for the offer and sale from time to time, through our sales agent, common units having an aggregate offering amount of up to \$150.0 million.
-As of December 31, 2012, approximately \$69.5 million aggregate offering price of our common units remains available for sale pursuant to this equity distribution agreement.
-During the three months ended December 31, 2012, we issued 254,265 of our common units pursuant to the equity distribution agreement, and received proceeds of \$10.0 million, net of commissions and offering costs of \$0.7 million.
-During the year ended December 31, 2012, we issued 1,147,654 of our common units pursuant to the equity distribution agreement, and received proceeds of \$47.4 million, net of commissions and offering costs of \$1.6 million.
-During the year ended December 31, 2011, we issued 761,285 of our common units pursuant to this equity distribution agreement, and received proceeds of \$30.2 million from the issuance of these common units, net of commissions and offering costs of \$1.2 million.
+The agreement provides for the offer and sale from time to time, through our sales agent, of common units having an aggregate offering amount of up to \$150 million.
+During the year ended December 31, 2013, we issued 1,408,547 of our common units pursuant to this equity distribution agreement and received proceeds of \$67 million, net of commissions and offering costs of \$2 million.
+During the year ended December 31, 2012, we issued 1,147,654 of our common units pursuant to this equity distribution agreement and received proceeds of \$67 million, net of common units pursuant to this equity distribution agreement and received proceeds of \$47 million, net of commissions and offering costs of \$2 million.
+The proceeds were used to finance growth opportunities and for general partnership purposes.
+In September 2013, we de-registered the common units that remained unsold under this equity distribution agreement.